 Coursework and assessment submissions will only be shared securely based on the terms of the student agreement; for example, with a designated person or department in the relevant Awarding Organisation.

-This is relevant as countries outside the EEA are not bound by the same data protection regulations as those within the EEA.
+This is relevant as countries outside the EEA and UK are not bound by the same data protection regulations as those within the EEA and UK.

-The European Economic Area (EEA) includes the EU member states plus Iceland, Norway, and Liechtenstein, and is covered by the General Data Protection Regulations (GDPR).
+The European Economic Area (EEA) includes the EU member states plus Iceland, Norway, and Liechtenstein, and is covered by the General Data Protection Regulations (GDPR), as is the UK.

-Your data might be shared with the non-EEA companies below contracted to provide a service to us.
-We trust these companies with your data because they’ve ensured that their data protection measures are at least as extensive as those required within the EEA by GDPR.
+Your data might be shared with the non-EEA or UK companies below contracted to provide a service to us.
+We trust these companies with your data because they’ve ensured that their data protection measures are at least as extensive as those required within the EEA and UK by GDPR.

 - Zapier – AWS US – as a seamless no code integration tool